tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

    ![image of LCM disable tls options](images/lcm-disable-tls-options.png)

-10. Once all the required post java installation actions has been defined, click on the **Save** button below.
+10. Click on the **Save** button below.
 This should save all the defined post java installation actions.

     ![image of LCM post install action save](images/lcm-post-install-action-save.png)

-9. Back on the **Java Management** fleet page, click on the tab **Lifecycle management settings**.
-The post-installation actions that had been defined earlier should be shown.
+11. Back on the ****Java Management** fleet** page, click on the tab **Lifecycle management settings**.
+The post java installation actions that had been defined earlier should be shown.

    ![image of fleet page post install action view](images/fleet-page-post-install-action-view.png)